 How to Make Brown Sugar Without Molasses

 I love to have molasses on hand to make things like my Soft Molasses Cookies or Molasses Chocolate Chip Cookies.
-I just love how soft and tender cookies are with a bit of molasses added.
-However, there are those times when you don’t have any molasses in the cupboards.
+I love how soft and tender cookies are with some molasses added.
+However, there are those times when you don’t have molasses in the cupboards.

 You can substitute maple syrup for the molasses using the recipe below, and it works like a charm.

 Vegan Brown Sugar

 Some vegans avoid regular granulated sugar because it can be processed with bone char.
-Use vegan granulated sugar as the base of this recipe (such as the link to the recipe card below) and you’ll be certain your brown sweet sugar is vegan.
+Use vegan granulated sugar as the base of this recipe (such as the link to the recipe card below), and you’ll be sure your brown sweet sugar is vegan.